About Library Instruction

 Types of Instruction Available

-Library instruction sessions are available for campus and SUNY programs such as Discovery, Scholars, EOP, ESL, and Empire College.
-Sessions can also be tailored for Binghamton University offices and staff, and sessions for individuals or small groups of faculty, students, or staff on getting started with their research and using the library catalog and databases.
-Contact Angelique Jenks-Brown, Chair of the Instructional Services Coordinating Committee, 607.777.4596 for more information.
+Library instruction sessions are available for campus and SUNY programs such as Discovery, Scholars, EOP and Empire College.
+General instruction sessions are also available for small groups of faculty, students or staff on a variety of topics.

-The Libraries offers a series of quick three minute screen casts that demonstrate how to use various types of library services, databases and research tools.
+The Libraries offers a series of short screencasts that demonstrate how to use various library services, databases and research tools.

-In addition, a suite of eight interactive online tutorials that take between fifteen to forty five minutes each to complete.
-The topics covered are evaluating resources, academic honesty, citing sources, finding books and articles, keeping current, using social media wisely, and using different publication types.
+An interactive tutorial suite is available.
+The topics include evaluating resources, academic honesty, citing sources, finding books and articles, keeping current, using social media wisely, and using different publication types.
 Each of these tutorials can be completed in 15–45 minutes and can be integrated into myCourses.

 More information can be found on the Library Tutorials page.

 Librarians offer informational sessions and participate in campus events such as the Campus Services Fair, UFest, Welcome Week, and Destress Week.
 If you are interested in having a library representative at your event, please contact Megan Benson, Assistant Head of Instruction and Outreach, at firstname.lastname@example.org or 607-777-4803.

 Based on availability, librarians provide instruction to high school students.